Last Updated on May 14, 2022 by melissanreynolds

 Getting enough sleep

-Although this is more difficult for us than most, it is a vital human need.
+Although this is more difficult for us than most, it is a vital human need and why we went over it in depth earlier in this series.

 Some of us might need to address any emotional issues that may have contributed to our situation including childhood trauma or very stressful events that have occurred.
 You could tackle this alone through expressive writing or mindfulness.
 You may benefit from finding a counsellor.